NovoNordisk-OpenSource/decentralized-tech-radar/docs/user_docs/quickstart.md

 Example:
 ![Gif of merging using the CLI](https://github.com/NovoNordisk-OpenSource/decentralized-tech-radar/blob/main/docs/images/quickstart_gifs/Merging.gif)

-The merger also includes a cache flag this will run the merger using the cache folder generated from the fetcher (If the cache is located next to the program):
+The merger also includes a cache flag.
+This will merge all files located in the cache folder:

 Mac:
 ```bash